Classical Physics: Spacetime and Fields: Fields

-which is the equation of motion of a particle of mass $m$ and charge $e$ in the electromagnetic field $F_{ij}$.
-Multiplying (\ref{Lofo6}) by $u_i$ gives the identity, so (\ref{Lofo6}) has 3 independent components.
+This relation is the equation of motion of a particle of mass $m$ and charge $e$ in the electromagnetic field $F_{ij}$.
+It has a form allowed by (\ref{metgeo9}).
+Multiplying (\ref{Lofo6}) by $u_i$ and contracting gives the identity: the left-hand side vanishes because of the orthogonality of the four-acceleration and the four-velocity (\ref{foac5}), and the right-hand side vanishes because of the antisymmetry of the electromagnetic field tensor.
+Consequently, (\ref{Lofo6}) has 3 independent components.
 The right-hand side of (\ref{Lofo6}) is referred to as the {\em Lorentz force}.
+In the absence of the electromagnetic field, the equation of motion of this particle reduces to the metric geodesic equation (\ref{metgeo3}).\\